Enumeration of rooted 3-connected bipartite planar maps: Counting bicoloured 3-connected planar maps

-The former equation was first established in an equivalent form for maps weigthed by their Tutte polynomial (called the \textit{dichromate} by Tutte) in \cite{T71}.
-Using a remarkable method to solve this particular family (for general values of $q$) of functional equations with two catalytic variables, it is shown in \cite{BBM11} that $M(z,\nu)$ is algebraic of degree 6.
-That is, there exists an irreducible polynomial $\Phi(z,\nu,g)$ over $\mathbb{Q}$ of degree 6 in $g$ such that $\Phi(z,\nu,M(z,\nu)) = 0$.
-Furthermore, $M(z,\nu)$ admits the rational parametrisation
+Equation~\eqref{eq:induction_maps_ising} was first established in an equivalent form for maps weighted by their Tutte polynomial (called the \textit{dichromate} by Tutte) in~\cite{T71}.
+Using a remarkable method to solve this particular family (for general values of $q$) of functional equations with two catalytic variables, it is proven in~\cite{BBM11} that $M(z,\nu)$ is an algebraic function of degree 6 which admits the rational parametrisation

-where $S$ is defined as the unique solution of
+where $S = S(z,\nu)$ is defined as the unique solution of